berkeley-cdss/course-site-myst/unit1.md

   '\eps': '\epsilon'
 ---

-:::{warning}
+:::{tip}
-Code cells in Markdown documents are not yet actually executed when the page is built.
-It's possible that this MyST feature is still being implemented or buggy.
+Code cells on this Markdown page are not executed when the page is built.
 :::

 This is the mean of some random numbers using numpy.